kelbyludwig/kel.bz/content/post/ecdsa-is-weird.md

 ## ECDSA implementation using NIST P-256

 This notebook uses the NIST P-256 curve for demonstration, so we'll need to define that curve and it's base point first.
 This first block of code may be opaque.
-An annotated version is in its own [notebook](https://github.com/kelbyludwig/notebooks/blob/master/p-256.ipynb).
+An annotated version is in its own [blog post](https://kel.bz/post/sage-p256/).

 ```python